Professional edition active

 Past medical history should note risk factors for the following:

-• Functional hypothalamic amenorrhea, such as stress; chronic illness; new medications; a recent change in weight, diet, or exercise intensity; and a history or current symptoms of eating disorders
+• Functional hypothalamic amenorrhea: stress; chronic illness; new medications; a recent change in weight, diet, or exercise intensity; history or current symptoms of eating disorders

-• Endometrial scarring (Asherman syndrome), as may occur in patients with a history of dilation and curettage (particularly if they also had a uterine infection), endometrial ablation, endometritis, obstetric injury, uterine surgery
+• Endometrial scarring (Asherman syndrome): prior dilation and curettage procedure (particularly if there was also uterine infection); endometrial ablation; endometritis; obstetric injury; uterine surgery

 Medication history should include specific questions about current or past medications, such as the following: